 4.3 How is the proposed space of particular local significance in respect of its recreational value?
-Open to all for walking and relaxation Open to all for walking and relaxation and used for village events Open to all for walking and relaxation and used for children's play area Open to all for walking and relaxation Provides space for 6 allotments Open to all for walking and relaxation 4.4 How is the proposed space of particular local significance, in respect of its tranquillity?
-Traffic free zone Specifically designed to be a tranquil space for residents Quiet space in front of houses Not Applicable Quiet area for gardening and fellowship Traffic free zone away from dwellings and road 4.5 How is the proposed space of particular local significance in respect of its richness of wildlife?
+Open to all for walking and relaxation Open to all for walking and relaxation and used for village events Open to all for walking and relaxation and used for children's play area Open to all for walking and relaxation Provides space for 6 allotments Open to all for walking and relaxation 4.4 How is the Traffic free zone Specifically Quiet space in Not Applicable Quiet area for Traffic free zone proposed space of frame free zone designed to be a front of houses Not Applicable gardening and away from particular local tranquil space for fellowship dwellings and road significance, in respect of its tranquillity? residents 4.5 How is the proposed space of particular local significance in respect of its richness of wildlife?
 Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Not Applicable Test 5: Is the site an extensive tract of land?
-N o N o N o N o N o N o
+No No No No No No

-T Test 6: If site/space Too Small to Too Small to Too Small to Too Small to Too Small to Too Small to was designated can the develop and develop and develop and develop and develop and develop and Parish site endure beyond the Parish Council Parish Council Parish Council Parish Council Parish Council Council control on end of the plan period control on behalf control on behalf control on behalf control on behalf control on behalf behalf of village (2029) What are the of village with of village with no with no plans to owner's long-term no plans to plans to change plans to change plans to change plans to change change status plans for the site? change status status status status status Is there a management Yes, Ashton Yes, Ashton Parish plan in place for the Parish Council Council Council Council Council Council site?
+Test 6: If site/space Too Small to Too Small to Too Small to Too Small to Too Small to Too Small to was designated can the develop and develop and develop and develop and develop and develop and Parish site endure beyond the Parish Council Parish Council Parish Council Parish Council Parish Council Council control on end of the plan period control on behalf control on behalf control on behalf control on behalf control on behalf behalf of village (2029) What are the of village with of village with no with no plans to owner's long-term no plans to plans to change plans to change plans to change plans to change change status plans for the site? change status status status status status Is there a management Yes, Ashton Yes, Ashton Parish plan in place for the Parish Council Council Council Council Council Council site?
 Who will be responsible for the on-going maintenance of the site